-Dr. Stern uses a variety of family therapy, cognitive behavioral, and psychodynamic approaches, developed during his clinical training at the Child Guidance Center of the Children’s Hospital of Philadelphia, the University of Pennsylvania Counseling and Psychological Services, the Coatesville Veteran’s Administration Medical Center, North East Treatment Centers, and Beth Israel Hospital in New York City.
+Dr. Stern uses a variety of family therapy, cognitive behavioral, and psychodynamic approaches, developed during his clinical training at the Center for Family Intervention Science, Children's Hospital of Philadelphia, University of Pennsylvania Counseling and Psychological Services, the Coatesville Veteran's Administration Medical Center, North East Treatment Centers, and Beth Israel Hospital (New York City).

-After graduating from Tufts University magna cum laude with a bachelor’s degree in Philosophy, he worked extensively in early childhood education in the Boston area.
+After graduating from Tufts University magna cum laude with a bachelor's degree in Philosophy (Philosophy of Mind; Cognitive Science), he worked extensively in early childhood education in the Boston area.
 He received his Ph.D. in Clinical Psychology from the New School for Social Research in New York City, where he was awarded the prestigious New School Prize Fellowship.

-He has published a number of research articles in the area of family therapy treatment for depressed adolescents.
-His current research addresses how parents can “earn” authority with their children.
+He has published a number of research articles in the area of family therapy treatment for depressed adolescents; and on Jewish Identity and Men's issues.
+His current research addresses the dynamics and dangers of parent disappointment, especially for immigrant and first-generation families.

 - Cultivating self-control in place of tantrums and aggression